Flood Insurance Costs And Tucson Home Buyers

 Should the home owner choose to sell the home, or if the policy should lapse, the new rate would apply immediately.

-The flood insurance costs hike is intended to make property owners pay for the actual risk of residing in significant flood hazard areas.
 This directly effects the coastal areas of Florida, New Jersey, New York, Texas and Louisiana.
 Other areas prone to river flooding will also be effected.

 The law requires the Federal Emergency Management Agency (FEMA) to phase out insurance subsidies.
 Subsidies to flood insurance costs have been in place for years.
 Many home owners in high-risk flood zones have received subsidies since before the federal flood insurance rate maps and building standards were put in place.